AndreiDavydov/crocodiles-clocks/README.md

 Let us talk about each part and my achievements on them.

-*All implementation is written on the Python (3.6) using ordinary libraries Numpy (1.14.0), Matplotlib (2.1.2), Scikit (0.19.1
-) and also the library specifically developed for comfortable neural network implementation - pyTorch (0.3.0.).
+*All implementation is written on the Python (3.6) using ordinary libraries: Numpy (1.14.0), Matplotlib (2.1.2), Scikit (0.19.1).
+Also the library specifically developed for comfortable neural network implementation was used - pyTorch (0.3.0.).
 All NN-based calculations were performed with CUDA (9.0) driver on the GPU Nvidia GeForce GTX 950m for faster evaluation.*

 ### 1. Classification